-In cities across the U.S. and around the world, the spread of COVID-19 has forced restaurants to close their dining rooms and quickly pivot to takeout and delivery.
+The spread of COVID-19 forced restaurants to close their dining rooms and quickly pivot to online ordering and delivery.
 And with this unprecedented shift to delivery-only dining, restaurateurs are quickly becoming familiar with a new term: no-contact delivery.

-Whether you’ve chosen to implement contactless delivery or are still considering it, we’ve got the tools you need to implement no-contact delivery at your restaurant.
+Whether you’ve chosen to implement contactless delivery or are still considering it, we’ve got the tools you need to implement this at your restaurant.

 In this post you’ll learn:

-No-contact or contactless delivery simply means that a food order is left at the customer’s doorstep, lobby, or another safe place, rather than ringing the bell or knocking on the door and having the food change hands directly.
+What does no contact delivery mean?
+No-contact or contactless delivery simply means that a food order is left at the customer’s doorstep, lobby, or another safe place by the delivery driver, rather than ringing the bell or knocking on the door and having the food change hands directly.
 The customer is notified by phone, text, or email that the order is ready for collection, which they can do at their convenience (usually, just by opening the door).

 In order to facilitate no-contact delivery, payment must be made over the phone, through a website, or a third-party app, since the delivery person will not be interacting directly with the customer to take payment.